pagkly/Zed/Investopedia3/Non-Qualified Stock Option (NSO) Definition.md

 Non-Qualified Stock Option (NSO) Definition
 ## What Is a Non-Qualified Stock Option (NSO)?

-A non-qualified stock option (NSO) is a type of [employee stock option](https://www.investopedia.com/terms/e/eso.asp) wherein you pay ordinary income tax on the difference between the grant price and the price at which you exercise the option.1
+A non-qualified stock option (NSO) is a type of [[[Define Employee Stock Option (ESO)|employee stock option]]](https://www.investopedia.com/terms/e/eso.asp) wherein you pay ordinary income tax on the difference between the grant price and the price at which you exercise the option.1

 ### Key Takeaways